JonLatane/jonline/README.md

 The hope is to build more useful business objects - yes, your boring SalesForce/NetSuite/SAP type stuff - into this social protocol.
 So Jonline Payments, Products, Subscriptions, and who knows what else could, eventually, be gradually implemented atop the Jonline protocol, with all the same clear, concise, documentation, cross-language portability, and other benefits it offers.

 All this is to say: it should be pretty straightforward to create, say, Ruby bindings for Jonline, and use them in Mastodon to make it work as a no-Events-support, no-Media-support Jonline instance.
 Or vice versa.
 This is back burner research, though.
 Get in contact if you're interested in contributing/learning to do this type of work!

+### Cost of Development
+Jonline is basically all just built by me (Jon) for free.
+So, tl;dr: $0.
+All the code here is AGPL (or MIT for the APIs only).
+I've built this in my spare time because I think it should exist.
+It's designed to be easy to hack on as a single person or tiny team, and easy to maintain deployments with little human effort.
+If the development of Jonline or the maintenance of an NYC-sized Jonline instance ever required more than 10 people, I would consider this something of a failing.
+PRs from many contributors are absolutely welcome, but with things like the `xz` leak, there's something to be said for building a small, select set of contributors in the FOSS world.

 ### Cost of Operation
 Currently, Jonline's recommended DigitalOcean setup costs $24/mo for the server plus $13/mo per domain (due mostly to the LoadBalancer for each), totaling around $60/mo to run.